nidhinmk/data-analyst/README.md

   - Data Profiling

     The below figure depicts the design for profiling and cleaning.
-Firstly, the data will be fetched from gov-raw-nmk bucket and with the help of AWS Glue Databrew, it is run through gov- rem-emp-prj-nmk profiling and gov-rem-emp-job-nmk cleaning processes.
+Firstly, the data will be fetched from gov-raw-nmk bucket and with the help of AWS Glue Databrew, it is run through gov-rem-emp-prj-nmk profiling and gov-rem-emp-job-nmk cleaning processes.
 Lastly, the data is stored into gov-trf-nmk S3 bucket.

     _Design diagram for Profiling and Cleaning_